KoyaniDhruvit/dhruvit-ddf-portfolio/README.md

 ---

-### 🎥 Final Working Demonstration
+### Final Working Demonstration

 https://github.com/user-attachments/assets/bdc7f2a5-75f6-427f-bc89-d01dadb7829d

 ---
 ---

-# 💨 Exercise 3: Sensors & Actuators
+# Exercise 3: Sensors & Actuators

-## 🧪 Development Process

-The project was developed in several stages.
+## Project Overview

+In this exercise, we built a light-reactive pneumatic pillow using two air pumps, an air valve, MOSFET modules, and an LDR sensor with step by step process.

-### Stage 1 – MOSFET Module Testing
+### Step 1 – MOSFET Module Testing

-Before connecting the pneumatic system, we first connected the pumps and valve to the MOSFET driver modules and verified that the modules were switching correctly.
+Before connecting the pillow, we first connected the pumps and the air valve to the MOSFET modules.
+This helped us check that all the outputs were working correctly.

-A simple test script was uploaded to the Arduino to activate each MOSFET output individually.
-The built-in LEDs on the MOSFET modules were used to confirm that the control signals were working correctly.
+I uploaded a simple test script to the Arduinoto turn each MOSFET output on in turn.
+The on-board LEDs on the MOSFET modules were used to verify that the control signals were functioning correctly.

-### 🎥 MOSFET Test Video
+### MOSFET Test Video

 https://github.com/user-attachments/assets/d4ee4440-363a-4fbc-9610-55d3d74a8079

----

-### Stage 2 – Pneumatic System Assembly
+### Step 2 – Pneumatic System Assembly

-After confirming that the MOSFET modules were working, we connected the inflatable pillow, air pumps, valve, and tubing to build the complete pneumatic system.
+Once we tested the MOSFET modules, we connected up the pillow, pumps, and air valve.

-The system followed this sequence:

-1. Inflate the pillow
-2. Hold the air
-3. Deflate the pillow
-4. Rest before repeating

-During the first test, the pillow inflated successfully but failed to deflate correctly.
+Our first test was to inflate the pillow and then deflate it.

-### ❌ Problem Encountered
+### Observations & Challenges

-Initially, the pneumatic system did not work as expected because one of the pumps was connected incorrectly.
+- One of the pumps was connected incorrectly.

-As a result:
-- The pillow could inflate.
+- Because of this, the pillow only inflated.
-- The deflation process did not work correctly.

-### ✅ Solution

-We checked the wiring and pneumatic connections and identified that the pump configuration was incorrect.

-After correcting the pump connections, the inflation and deflation cycle worked as intended and the pillow responded correctly to the control code.
+- After correcting the pump connection, both inflate and deflate functions worked correctly.

-### 🎥 Pneumatic System
+### Pneumatic System

 https://github.com/user-attachments/assets/330345ae-cbb2-4693-9904-5e9251b71056

-### Stage 3 – Light Sensor Integration
+### Step 3 – Light Sensor Integration

-Once the pneumatic system was operating correctly, an LDR light sensor was integrated into the system.
+After the pneumatic system was working, we added an LDR sensor.

-The Arduino continuously measured the ambient light level and used it to control the pillow behaviour:
+We choose LDR sensor because in the lecture we learned about the LDR sensor, so we wanted to use it to control the pillow automatically.

+The final behaviour was:

-- Dark environment → pillow inflates
+- Dark room → Pillow inflates
-- Bright environment → pillow deflates
+- Bright room → Pillow deflates

-This transformed the pneumatic setup into a light-reactive smart pillow.

-### 💡 Design Inspiration

-The inspiration for this project came from the lecture on sensors and actuators, where we learned about CdS photoresistors (LDRs) and their use in automatic light-triggered systems.
-Since an LDR can detect changes in ambient light levels, we decided to explore how environmental light could be used to control a physical object.

-This led to the idea of creating a light-reactive pneumatic pillow: when the surroundings become dark, the pillow inflates, and when the environment becomes bright again, the pillow deflates.
-The project combines sensor-based input with pneumatic actuation to create a simple but intuitive interaction.

-###  Light Sensor Testing

-Before integrating the LDR into the pneumatic system, the sensor was tested using the Arduino Serial Monitor.

-The video shows the real-time light values measured by the photoresistor under different lighting conditions.
-Covering the sensor reduced the measured values, while exposing it to brighter light increased the readings.

-These measurements were used to determine an appropriate threshold value for distinguishing between bright and dark environments.

-### 🎥LDR Sensor Test Video
+### LDR Sensor Test Video

 https://github.com/user-attachments/assets/7797b6bb-b476-4c9b-9166-4ab022bf71de

+##  Observations

+- The LDR was tested using the Serial Monitor.
+- Different lighting conditions were used to check the sensor values.
+- After testing the values, we selected a suitable threshold for the final program.

-### 🎥 Final Demonstration
+###  Final Demonstration

 https://github.com/user-attachments/assets/94f35f57-c67d-42d0-8b51-9822ae64b9f1

 ---
 ---

-# 🧵 Exercise 4: E-Textiles
+# Exercise 4: E-Textiles

-## 📖 Project Overview
+## Project Overview

 In this exercise, I created an e-textile patch using conductive thread, a coin-cell battery holder, and five LEDs.
 The goal was to learn how electronic components can be integrated into fabric using sewing techniques.

 ---

-## 🔧 Construction Process
+## Construction Process

 The battery holder was sewn into the center of the patch and five LEDs were connected using conductive thread.

-### 📷 Circuit Assembly
+### Circuit Assembly

 <p align="center">
   <img width="350" height="350" alt="Image" src="https://github.com/user-attachments/assets/5dba75ed-ce72-4827-8730-185695efe81e" />